ARMmbed/mbed-os-example-ble/BLE_Beacon/readme.md

 1. Build the application and install it on your board as explained in the building instructions.
 1. Open the BLE scanner on your phone.
-1. Find your device and observe its advertisements (there is no need to connect to the beacon).
+1. Find your device; it should be tagged as an `iBeacon` and observe its advertisements (there is no need to connect to the beacon).
 1. View the beacon's details; the exact steps depend on which scanner you're using.

 **Tip:** If you are in an area with many BLE devices, it may be difficult to identify your beacon.
 The simplest solution is to turn your board off and on, initiate a new scan on your BLE scanner every time, and look for the beacon that appears only when your board is on.